 The Effects Of Domestic Violence On Society

 Domestic violence is never an isolated issue that only affects individuals and their immediate family members.
 There are, in fact, effects that extend outward to the rest of society.
-Children who witness violence committed against one of their parents are at a higher risk to develop behavioral problems in the future.
-There are approximately 3.3 to 10 million children in the United States who are exposed to violence each year.
-These children are likely to have higher levels of hostility, anger, anxiety, and mental health instability.
+Children who witness violence committed against one of their parents are at a higher risk of developing behavioral problems in the future.
+There are approximately 3.3 to 10 million children in the United States exposed to violence each year.
+These children are likely to have higher hostility, anger, anxiety, and mental health instability.
 Now, imagine this huge number of children growing up and starting their own families.
 Domestic abuse is a learned behavior.
 Male children who have witnessed their mothers being abused by their fathers are at much more risk to grow up and do the same thing to their partners.
 Domestic violence at home quickly spirals into a domino effect that travels far and wide without discrimination as to its next target.

 Government Subsidy On Healthcare Is Affected

 The government's budget for medical treatment is strained because of high cases of domestic violence.
-Total medical costs for treating injuries that are associated with domestic violence have reached more than $5.8 billion.
-But more than injuries, survivors of domestic violence are also likely to suffer from chronic conditions in the future such as heart disease, stress disorder, and many others, thus increasing the healthcare cost for everyone.
+Total medical costs for treating injuries associated with domestic violence have reached more than $5.8 billion.
+But more than injuries, survivors of domestic violence are also likely to suffer from chronic conditions in the future, such as heart disease, stress disorder, and many others, thus increasing the healthcare cost for everyone.